Supplemental Security Income

 - Has a combination of medical conditions that causes severe limitations and the ability to complete daily tasks

 - Has a medical condition that is expected to be fatal

 - Has a medical condition that is expected to last 12 months straight or more

 Children who are considered disabled by the Social Security Administration can receive SSI benefits if they have limited income and resources, or if they come from homes with limited income and assets.

 Are you eligible for SSI benefits, but were denied?
 Do you have a child who should qualify for SSI, but have questions?

-Contact Edgar Snyder & Associates today for a free legal evaluation.
+Contact Edgar Snyder & Associates today for a free legal consultation.
 We win the majority of appeals for our clients, and we even can help you apply.